 Shore Dive Nelson Bay

-For the best diving along Australia’s East Coast join the team at Feet First Dive Nelson Bay.
-Our exposed coastline provides numerous dive sites easily accessible from the shore, whilst our experienced dive professionals are on hand to assist & guide you through the sites we call home.
+For the most biodiverse shore diving along Australia’s East Coast join the team at Feet First Dive – Nelson Bay.
+Our protected estuary & exposed coastline provides numerous dive sites easily accessible from the shore, whilst our experienced dive professionals are on hand to assist & guide you through the sites we call home.
 We’ll help you find all manner of creatures & critters, all the way from the pelagic sharks & turtles to our macro critters including our resident nudibranchs.
-To date there are over 220 species found locally in our magnificent Port Stephens waterways.
+To date there are over 250 sea slug species found locally in our magnificent Port Stephens waterways.

-On most weekdays & each weekend, our Feet First Dive Nelson Bay we lead daily shore diving excursions within the bay on most weekdays and each weekend, choosing sites based on the optimum conditions and the marine life we are seeing.
-Dive stunning soft coral and sea sponge gardens, explore historic wrecks, enjoy a macro critter hunt or find what is lurking within the seagrass beds.
-Get the most out of your time underwater and dive Nelson Bay to its fullest with our fun and friendly team.
+On most weekdays & each weekend, our Feet First Dive professionals lead daily shore diving excursions within the Nelson Bay area.
+We help you choose dive sites based on the optimum conditions on the day, and the marine life you are expecting to see.
+Dive stunning soft coral & sea sponge gardens, explore critter covered historic wrecks, enjoy your macro critter hunt, or find what is lurking within the seagrass beds.
+Get the most out of your time underwater & dive Nelson Bay to its fullest with our fun, friendly, & knowledgeable team.

 Dive Sites of Nelson Bay